yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/2-julia_project_structure.md

 Pkg.activate(".")  # or press "]" to go into pkg mode and then type "actiavate" and hit enter
 # Activating project at `~/Desktop/gits/nmh/SustainableSoftwareEngineering.jl`
 ```
-- `Manifest.toml`: Detailed state of the environment for reproducibility
+- `Manifest.toml`: Detailed state of the environment for reproducibility (not necessarily needed in Git)
-- Understanding the role of these files in dependency management and version control

-### TOML
+### What, what is TOML?
 TOML (Tom's Obvious, Minimal Language) is a simple, easy-to-read configuration file format.
 Designed by Tom Preston-Werner in 2013, it aims to be more human-readable and writable than formats like XML or JSON.
 ```toml
 # This is a TOML document